 Is there an entry and exit form required?

-Tip: Fill the form out the night before or the morning of departure.
-Make sure to save a copy of it.
+Tip: Fill the form out the entry and exit form the night before or the morning of departure.
+Make sure to save a copy of it printed or on your phone ready to go.
 If you fill it out too early, it does expire.

 Hilton La Romana Review